FAU-LAP/NOMAD-CAMELS/docs/installation/installation_custom_anaconda/installation_custom_anaconda.md

 {:toc}
 </details>

-# How to install CAMELS using Anaconda
+# Installation of CAMELS Using Anaconda
 This How-to-guide will teach how to install CAMELS if you already have installed [Anaconda](https://www.anaconda.com/) on your machine or want to use Anaconda to install the python environment needed for CAMELS.

 This guide is also useful if `pyenv` does not work on your machine due to restrictions set by your facility (package-filters, rights-problems, etc.).